-5. As Long as Grass Grows: The Indigenous Fight for Environmental Justice, from Colonization to Standing Rock by Dina Gilio-Whitaker – An entry that seeks to challenge the Euro-centric view of environmentalism, Gilio-Whitaker tells the stories of Indigenous communities on the forefront of climate justice.
-While Standing Rock put this battle into the public eye, there is a long, storied history of Indigenous peoples contributing to environmental activism.
+5. As Long as Grass Grows: The Indigenous Fight for Environmental Justice, from Colonization to Standing Rock by Dina Gilio-Whitaker – Seeking to challenge the Euro-centric view of environmentalism, Gilio-Whitaker tells the stories of Indigenous communities on the forefront of climate justice.
+While Standing Rock put this battle into the public eye, there's a long, storied history of Indigenous peoples leading environmental activism.

-7. This Radical Land: A Natural History of American Dissent by Daegan Miller – American naturalism and environmentalism wouldn’t be possible without contributions from across time.
-From Thoreau’s anti capitalist property maps to an upstate New York antislavery community to subversive messages hidden in commercial photographs to utopian anarchists in California’s sequoias, Miller details an alternative history of the United States framed around dissenting environmentalists.
+7. This Radical Land: A Natural History of American Dissent by Daegan Miller – American naturalism and environmentalism wouldn’t be possible without the rich foundation laid by previous generations.
+From Thoreau’s anti-capitalist property maps to an upstate New York antislavery community to subversive messages hidden in commercial photographs and utopian anarchists in California’s sequoias, Miller details an alternative history of the United States framed around passionate environmentalists.

-8. The New Climate War: The Fight to Take Back Our Planet by Michael E. Mann – This powerful decry against the fossil fuel industry’s PR campaigns to push the burden of environmental change onto the individual is scathing as it is empowering.
-By debunking false narratives and creating a common-sense approach to carbon pricing, Mann provides a rallying cry for those tired of hearing the same tired arguments.
+8. The New Climate War: The Fight to Take Back Our Planet by Michael E. Mann – This powerful denouncement of the fossil fuel industry’s PR campaigns to push the burden of environmental change onto the individual is scathing as it is empowering.
+By debunking false narratives and outlining a common-sense approach to carbon pricing, Mann provides a rallying cry for anyone that's tired of hearing the same old arguments.

 Systems Level Solutions

 9. Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warmingby Paul Hawken – One of the most informative and thoroughly researched works on the topic, this book takes a practical and completely attainable attitude towards reversing global warming.
-Not only will you learn specific solutions to address our collective climate challenges, you’ll also see these ranked from 1 to 100 in terms of greatest benefit, complete with carbon stats and long-term impact.
+Not only will you learn specific solutions to address our collective climate challenges, you’ll also see them ranked from 1 to 100 for effectiveness, complete with carbon stats and long-term impact.

 10. Half-Earth: Our Planet’s Fight for Life by Edward O. Wilson – Famed biologist and ecologist E. O. Wilson proposes a radical solution to climate change: dedicate half of the Earth’s land to nature.
 It’s an ambitious, but absolutely necessary step towards preserving the Earth’s biodiversity and all life on Earth.